Massachusetts: Visiting The Mount

 By Rachael McGrath

-In the early 1990’s I happened upon an article in the local weekly newspaper about the beloved Berkshire troupe, Shakespeare & Company, putting on a production of a Midsummer Night’s Dream on the terraces of Edith Wharton’s home, The Mount.
+In the early 1990’s I happened upon an article in the local weekly newspaper about the beloved Berkshire troupe, Shakespeare & Company, putting on a production of a Midsummer Night’s Dream on the terraces of Edith Wharton’s home, The Mount in rural Massachusetts.

 At that time, Shakespeare & Co. was renting the mansion from the non-profit Edith Wharton Restoration, Inc. Some of the actors lived in the upstairs bedrooms, and the troupe was putting on plays downstairs in the drawing room and courtyard.
 The home, long neglected, was famously crumbling around them.